surreal6/barricuda-likelike/README.md

     var QUICK_LOGIN = false;
     var DEBUG_CLICKS = false;
     var DEBUG_SPRITES = false;
+    var DEBUG_CONSOLE = false;

+DEBUG_CONSOLE will mute the console output (it's better for performance)

+You can also mute server console by adding a .env variable

+    VERBOSE = false

 ## Traffic log

 Add this to .env file: